 - Where possible the apprentice should provide a logbook sheet with evidence.
-Where they do not have evidence on which to rely they must complete and submit a CILEx Regulations Personal Statement, the template available here. - The apprentice must provide an explanation as to why they are unable to provide evidence from their file.
+Where they do not have evidence on which to rely they must complete and submit a personal statement.
+The personal statement template is available on the CILEx Regulation website. - The apprentice must provide an explanation as to why they are unable to provide evidence from their file.
 For example, it was a verbal conversation or they no longer have access to the file. - The apprentice must fully explain how they have met the outcome, using a real, specific example from their workload, but without providing the evidence. - The apprentice and their employer must sign and date the personal statement to confirm that the example provided is their work. - The apprentice may use a maximum of five personal statements in total in the Portfolio and no more than one per outcome. - The decision to accept the personal statement is at the discretion of CILEX.